 In fact, when you compare the image from inside the camera app (above) to the image you actually get (below), the S22 Ultra doesn't make any sense: how has it gone from a soft and blotchy voyage of our moon to something that's actually detailed?

-The answer may well be a form of AI, with Samsung training its camera to recognise the Moon in the sky, send upsample the imagery from blotchy pixels to something far more useful.
+The answer may well be a form of AI, with Samsung training its camera to recognise the Moon in the sky, and upsample the imagery from blotchy pixels to something far more useful.

 That is, provided you've shot the image the way the camera has identified it in the past.